MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-key-considerations.md

 Data stored in the cloud grows at an exponential rate.
 To manage costs for your expanding storage needs, it's helpful to organize your data based on attributes like frequency-of-access and planned retention period to optimize costs.
 Data stored in the cloud can be different based on how it's generated, processed, and accessed over its lifetime.
 Some data is actively accessed and modified throughout its lifetime.
 Some data is accessed frequently early in its lifetime, with access dropping drastically as the data ages.
 Some data remains idle in the cloud and is rarely, if ever, accessed after it's stored.

-Each of these data access scenarios benefits from a different access tier that's optimized for a particular access pattern.
+These data access scenarios benefits from a different access tier that's optimized for a particular access pattern.
 With hot, cool, and archive access tiers, Azure Blob Storage addresses this need for differentiated access tiers with separate pricing models.

 Enterprise-scale for analytics and AI recommends that you implement a tiering policy for all three Data Lake Storage accounts.